ionic-team/stencil-site/src/docs/components/component.md

   /**
    * If `true`, the component will use native shadow-dom encapsulation, it will fallback to `scoped` if the browser
-   * does not support shadow-dom nativelly.
+   * does not support shadow-dom natively.
 Defaults to `false`.
    */
   shadow?: boolean;